The More You Ignore Me, the Closer I Get: Versions

 The US and UK single releases each contained slightly different mixes of the track.
 Both mixes use the same take of the song, but the US version, featuring less guitar, is three seconds shorter and includes additional synthesized sound effects (a percussive, glassy sound) throughout the song.
 The same synth effects are barely audible in the UK mix and in sections are completely absent.
 The US version of "I'd Love To" later appeared on the 1998 US compilation My Early Burglary Years.
 The UK version was included on the track listing on the 1997 CD reissue of Viva Hate, despite not being a contemporaneous recording from those sessions.

 Critical reception

 NME gave the single a negative review, describing the song as a "formless neutered ramble" and that his "gleaming reputation tarnishes" with this release.

 Ned Raggett of AllMusic said that initially the track "seemed a bit clumsy, with slightly repetitious lyrics and a bit of lazy feeling to it", but it was ultimately "another Morrissey classic, with good production from Steve Lillywhite and a low-key but confident performance from the band."
 The B-side "Used to Be a Sweet Boy" was "more immediately affecting", and non-album track "I'd Like To" [sic] had a "mysterious, spacious band performance."
+Tom Breihan of Stereogum commented, "Morrissey is really, really good at faux-sincerely crooning about making himself a central part of your mind's landscape whether you care or do not" and concluded that the song "probably isn't the best illustration of the Morrissey thing, but it's a pretty classic example."